Long-Term Secrets to Short-Term Trading by Larry Williams

 Rocket Science for Traders by John Ehlers

-John Ehlers is one of the most brilliant contributors to modern technical analysis and trading.
+John Ehlers is among the most brilliant contributors to modern technical analysis and trading.
 His books focus on applying digital signal processing techniques to the financial markets.
-This book, among other things, introduces the Hilbert Sine Wave – without which I would not be able to trade.
+This book, among other things, introduces the Hilbert Sine Wave – without which I could not trade.

 Cybernetic Analysis for Stocks & Futures by John Ehlers

-In this book John Ehlers introduces even more ground-breaking trading ideas based on digital signal processing.
-The book builds on ideas introduced in “Rocket Science for Traders” and this time there is code for both TradeStation EasyLanguage and eSignal Formula Script (EFS).
-If you’re not mathematically inclined you might find this hard going.
+John Ehlers introduces even more ground-breaking trading ideas based on digital signal processing in this book.
+If you’re not mathematically inclined, you might find this hard going.
+The book builds on ideas introduced in “Rocket Science for Traders” and this time, there is code for TradeStation and eSignal.

 The Ultimate Trading Guide by John Hill, George Pruitt & Lundy Hill